 The Time Timer® was also important for helping the team adjust on the fly to what was most important and spend time where it was most needed based on team dynamics.

 “You never know what a group dynamic will be until you get into it,” Davison said.
 “You don’t want to shut down a really good conversation or idea.
-He [Garrison] did a great job as facilitator with staging that.”
+He [Garrison] did a great job as a facilitator with staging that.”

 Dot voting was also beneficial for enabling the team to look at ideas silently and prevent unnecessary debate that zaps productivity.
 Instead, they focused on creativity.